jschuemann/nBio_docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The next TOPAS user meeting will be at FRPT
+FRPT user meeting
 ===============================
-Are you attending the FRPT meeting?
-Then come join us for the next TOPAS user meeting.
-Details to follow.
+If you are at FRPT and would like to get together in a user meeting, please contact Jan Schuemann.

 TOPAS-nBio v3.0 released